5 Essential Guitar Pickup Luthier Tools

 A Magnetic Polarity Checker is pretty crucial.
 If you don’t have one, you’ll probably need one soon.
-This handy gadget is a tool which tells you which polarity a magnet is.
-You can tell if a magnet has North or South on top.
-This is important for a luthier when customers are ordering a single pickup.
+This handy gadget is a tool that tells you which polarity a magnet is.
+You can determine if a magnet has North or South on top.
+This tool is essential for a luthier when customers are ordering a single pickup.
 We need to know which magnetic orientation, as well as the coil direction, the pickup is.
 That way, we can send a new pickup that will match 100%.

 2.)
 Neodymium Magnet

-A Neodymium Magnet is pretty handy, especially if you work on a lot of Fender guitars and basses.
-A Neodymium magnet is a very (VERY) strong rod-style magnet which you can use to re-charge degaussed magnets.
+A Neodymium Magnet is pretty handy, mainly if you work on a lot of Fender guitars and basses.
+A Neodymium magnet is a very (VERY) strong rod-style magnet that you can use to re-charge degaussed magnets.
 If you have two, you can even flip the entire magnetic direction of a pickup.

-Above, this pole piece is flipped.
-Do this for all pole pieces, and voila!
+Above, this procedure flips the pole piece.
+Do this for all magnets, and voila!
 You’ve reversed your pickup’s magnetic orientation.

 3.)
 Analog Multimeter

 “Analog, you say?
 Isn’t that outdated?”
 Nope.
-A needle-style meter is very useful for checking a guitar’s phase.
+A needle-style meter is handy for checking a guitar’s phase.
 Take a look at our article on how to check the phase of a pickup here.

 4.)
 Some Paraffin Wax

-You might not need a whole block, but having a few scrapes of Parafin Wax around is a great idea.
-If you see copper wire on the pickup that looks like it’s coming a bit loose, or, sticking up, glue it back down safely with Parafin Wax.
+You might not need a whole block, but having a few scrapes of Paraffin Wax around is a great idea.
+If you see a copper wire on the pickup that looks like it’s coming a bit loose, or, sticking up, glue it back down safely with Paraffin Wax.

-If you are more of a “One Stop Shop”, having a whole block will be very useful, especially if you plan on potting or re-potting pickups.
-You can get an inexpensive Crock Pot and melt the wax in it.
-Pay attention to temperature – too hot, and you can warp plastic.
+If you are more of a “One Stop Shop,” having a whole block will be very useful, especially if you plan on potting or re-potting pickups.
+You can get an inexpensive Crock-Pot and melt the wax in it.
+Pay attention to temperature – too hot, and you can warp the plastic.
 We keep our baths to around 140-150 degrees Fahrenheit.

 5.)
 The Correct Solder

-Choosing the correct solder makes a huge difference when installing pickups.
+Having solder on hand is one of those valuable luthier tools you will always need.
+Choosing the correct solder makes a considerable difference when installing pickups.
 We use 1mm 60/40 Rosin Core Leaded Solder.
 That’s 60% Tin, 40% Lead.
 If you choose unleaded solder, you’ll have a hard time making your solder joints look nice and pretty.
 It’s also a pain to work with.

-Inside the 1mm diameter solder is a Rosin Core.
-The Rosin Core helps the solder flow more like liquid, and allows you to efficiently create solid and complete solder joints.
+Inside the solder is a Rosin Core.
+The Rosin Core helps the solder flow more like liquid and allows you to create solid and complete solder joints efficiently.

 Well, that’s it for about now.
 As an experienced luthier, what tools do you use?
 Put them in the comment section below!